Leviathan121005/High-School-Programming-Portfolio/README.md

 How to run:
 - Open <a href = "http://appinventor.mit.edu/"> MIT App Inventor</a> and create a new account or login to an existing one.
-- Download the `Spaceship.aia` file in the `Spaceship` folder and import it into your account.
+- Download the `Spaceship_Game.aia` file in the `Spaceship Game` folder and import it into your account.
 - For the next steps, please refer to https://appinventor.mit.edu/explore/ai2/setup-device-wifi.

 Gameplay: Pilot a spaceship through an endless space field.
 Survive and obtain score by dodging or blasting incoming obstacles.